-- You must drop indexes and referential constraints before you alter a table to a RAW type. - You must perform a level-0 archive before you alter a table to a STANDARD type, so that the table meets the full recoverability restriction. - You cannot alter a temp or scratch temporary table.
+- You must perform a level-0 archive before you alter a table to a STANDARD type, so that the table meets the full recoverability restriction. - You cannot alter a temp or scratch temporary table.

 Indexes for Data-Warehousing Environments

 In addition to conventional (B-tree) indexes, Extended Parallel Server provides the following indexes that you can use to improve ad hoc query performance in data-warehousing environments: